DHTMLX/gantt-docs/data/api/gantt_groupby.md

 - **groups** - (<i>array</i>) an array of the groups (summary) items.
 Mandatory.
 - **group_id** - (<i>string</i>) the group's id.
 Optional.
 The default value is 'key'.
 - **group_text** - (<i>string</i>) the group's label.
 Optional.
 The default value is 'label'.
-- **delimiter** - (*string*) the delimiter for items in the group.
+- **delimiter** - (*string*) the delimiter is used for automatic creation of groups for tasks with multiple resources.
 Optional.
 The default value is ",".

 Please, note:

-- Each 'group' object must contain at least 2 properties (but any number of additional ones): the id and text description (specified by the 'group_id', 'group_text' parameters respectively))
+- Each 'group' object must contain at least 2 properties (but any number of additional ones): the id and text description (specified by the 'group_id', 'group_text' parameters respectively).
 - The 'project' tasks from the original dataset won't be displayed in the grouping mode, however they will be available via api.
 - Group items are added into the data set as items with the type 'project' and the 'readonly' property enabled.
 They can be detected by the '$virtual' property, and handled as a regular data items: